etorth/mir2x/README.md

 Notes:
 - This repo uses C++20 coroutine, developer needs a compiler supports c++20 to build.
-- This repo uses following mir2 as a reference implementation:
+- This repo uses classic v1.45 mir2 as a reference implementation, you can try the original game:
   - Install [win-xp](https://github.com/etorth/winxp-zh) to host and run the game server/client, tested on real machine or virtualbox machine.
   - Install server/client from [mir2-v1.45](https://github.com/etorth/CBWCQ3).
   - Change screen resolution to 16bit mode to run the game.